kusimo/quick-download-button/README.md

 * Allow free music download, video download, PDF download, spreadsheet file download and more.
 * Hide download link
 * Support for external download link
+* Wait before download, you can specify how many seconds you want the user to wait before download starts ( Gutenberg Only for now)
+* Show the user a message while waiting for the download to start.
 * Shows download file extension for 'pdf','mp3','mov','zip','txt','doc','xml','mp4','ppt' and images ( png, gif, jpg, jpeg, bmp)
 * Support for htm, html, ps, tex, xml, txt, csv, xlsx (Microsoft Excel), pptx (Microsoft PowerPoint), js, css, php
 * Open external download in new tab